rgl/tasmota-wemos-d1-mini-pro-v1-esp8266/README.md

 #define WINBOND_NEX_W25Q128_V   0x4018  /* W25Q128BV; W25Q128FV in SPI mode (default) */
 ```

 And the actual part number that is printed in the physical flash chip is 25Q128FVSG which supports QPI mode.
-Since the wemos board has connected all flash pins to the ESP we can use the qio flash mode.
+Since the WeMos board has connected all flash pins to the ESP we can use the qio flash mode.

 Flash the device with [Tasmota](https://github.com/arendst/Tasmota) lite: